Barton Waterside

 In the 19th century there were two whiting works, and three mills west side of Barton Haven.
 East of the haven were two brickyards, Hall's Ropery and the Maltings.
 Brown and Clapson's shipyard which opened in the 1870s, survives today as Offshore Steel Boats.
 At various times there were coal staithes, a petroleum depot, and various other wharves and business along the Haven.

 These industries created a tight knit community of boatmen, shipwrights, loose hands and factory workers distinct from the town of Barton-upon-Humber.
-In addition to the various places of employment, three pubs existed on the Waterside in the late nineteenth and early twentieth centuries - the Royal Vaults at the corner of Hewson (or Vaults) Lane and Waterside; The Sloop Inn at the corner of Far Ings Lane and Waterside, and the Waterside Inn (called "Bottom Pub" by locals) opposite the old ferry landing.
+In addition to the various places of employment, three pubs existed on the Waterside in the late 19th and early 20th centuries – the Royal Vaults at the corner of Hewson (or Vaults) Lane and Waterside; The Sloop Inn at the corner of Far Ings Lane and Waterside, and the Waterside Inn (called "Bottom Pub" by locals) opposite the old ferry landing.
 There were also eight shops of which only one survives today.
 The two places of worship in Barton Waterside were St Chad's Mission Church (Anglican), and the Wesleyan Mission.
 There was also St. Chad's C of E School which operated from 1904 until 1967.
 Scholars of this institution were referred to locally as "Chad-Rats."
-The school building had served as St. Chad's Mission and Sunday School from 1894 to 1906 replacing an earlier (1863) Mission Room on the east side of the Haven.
+The school building had served as St. Chad's Mission and Sunday School from 1894 to 1906 replacing an earlier (1863) Mission Room on the east side of the haven.
 The Wesleyan Mission operated from 1876 to c.1955.
 The buildings are now a house and a bicycle showroom.

 Since the 1950s, Barton Waterside has gradually declined into a residential area at the North end of Barton-upon-Humber.
-Most of shops, and businesses have closed.
-The Sloop Inn survives, along with the Shipyard.
+Most of the shops and businesses have closed.
+The Sloop Inn survives, along with the shipyard.
 Commercial river traffic in and out of Barton Haven ceased c.1981 with the opening of the Humber Bridge.
 The last barge to operate regularly in and out of Barton Haven was the former Humber keel the "Hope" which brought raw materials to Hall's Barton Ropery.

-The last major Community Building - St Chad's Mission Church - closed in 1977.
+The last major community building – St Chad's Mission Church – closed in 1977.